Table of Contents

 - WorkSpaces launches the WorkSpaces in a VPC.

-- If using AWS Directory Service to create an AWS Managed Microsoft or a Simple AD, it is recommended to configure the VPC with one public subnet and two private subnets.
+- If using AWS Directory Service to create an AWS Managed Microsoft AD or a Simple AD, it is recommended to configure the VPC with one public subnet and two private subnets.

 - To provide internet access to WorkSpaces in a private subnet, configure a NAT gateway in the public subnet.
 Configure the directory to launch the WorkSpaces in the private subnets.